Shell Flat

 The Shell Flat Sandbank was the site of a proposed Cirrus Shell Flat Array offshore wind farm in Lancashire, England.
 It is located about 8 km off the coast between Blackpool and Cleveleys.
 The wind farm project was canceled in 2008.

 History

 The original application was submitted in 2003.
 The permission for the site studies was granted on 16 June 2004.
 The new application with changed location was submitted in 2007.
 The application for planning permission was withdrawn in 2008.

 Description

 The Cirrus Shell Flat Array would contain 90 turbines rated at 180 MW.
-A later redesign of the scheme, by Scottish Power, for 284 MW, was withdrawn from the planning process in November 2008.
+A later redesign of the scheme, by ScottishPower, for 284 MW, was withdrawn from the planning process in November 2008.

 Developers

-The developer, Cirrus Energy, was a consortium made up of CeltPower Ltd (subsidiary of Scottish Power), Elsam A/S (now DONG Energy) and Shell Wind Energy Aegir Ltd. Shell's interest in the project has subsequently been reported sold to the project's partners, Scottish Power and DONG Energy.
+The developer, Cirrus Energy, was a consortium made up of CeltPower Ltd (subsidiary of ScottishPower), Elsam A/S (now DONG Energy) and Shell Wind Energy Aegir Ltd. Shell's interest in the project has subsequently been reported sold to the project's partners, ScottishPower and DONG Energy.
 However, this was denied by Shell.